5/4/20 Revised 10/1/23 and 5/26/2024

 I understand why it is comforting to believe such people exist.
 They walk on the sacred pathways of science.
 We prefer very little wiggle room about answers we need.
 Basing their elixirs on studies, on hard numbers, on tight logic is very appealing.
 They do not rely on opinion but fact.
 You have doubts?
 Look at the numbers?
 Proof positive.

 On the other hand I guess I somehow do believe that expertise exists.
 (My wife laughed out loud when she read what follows) Please go to SimonSobo.com to read the praise my articles have received.
 Scott Peck (The Road Less Traveled) called one of my articles the best thing he had ever read in psychiatry.
 Regarding that article, Lauren Slater (Prozac Diaries) told me that she had everyone read it at the clinic where she worked.
 She talked about doing a published interview of me, but didn’t follow through, a not infrequent occurrence for her.
 I recently contacted her asking if she could help me get my fiction published.
 She said she still remembers how wonderful my articles were.
 “I am sitting on a gold mine.”
-I am interested in getting my fiction out there
+She now is claiming she is going to edit a book bringing my articles together.
+She makes many undelivered promises.
+Anyway, I am interested in getting my fiction out there

 Right after I finished my residency I sent a different article to Anna Freud.
 She wrote back “I read immediately what you have written and found it very interesting and convincing… I have searched for the right words to describe the processes which underlie the young people’s attitudes, but I was not able to find them.
 I believe that you have done much better in this respect and I find myself fascinated by your elaborations.”
 She put the first part of that article in the yearly hard cover Psychoanalytic Study of the Child, which in those days was like being chosen for the all star team.
 Thirteen or fourteen of the best articles in a year appear there.
 Still young, and with an unlimited imagination I thought big things were in store for me.
 I just had to continue doing what I was doing.